Wondering what to do with all that old baby stuff?

 Ideally, the only baby items that should go in the garbage are used pacifiers and bottle nipples.
 Out-of-date car seats and soiled or damaged crib mattresses can also be thrown away, but only when you aren’t able to find a recycler who will take them.

-As the parent of small children, you may not have the time or energy to spend on getting rid of all this baby stuff.
+As the parent of small children, you may not have the time or energy to spend on baby crib disposal.
 If you want to keep all your old baby gear out of the landfill in the easiest way possible, you can have a licensed junk removal company like LoadUp do all the hard work for you.

-When you book a pickup with LoadUp, they send a team of background-checked, fully insured professionals to remove anything you want to get rid of and haul it away to be donated or recycled so it doesn’t end up in the dump.
-They’ll even come in and do all the heavy lifting to get it out of your home if that’s what you need.
+When you book a pickup with LoadUp, they send a team of background-checked, fully insured professionals to remove any baby items you want to get rid of and haul them away to be donated or recycled so it doesn’t end up in the dump.
+They’ll even come in and do all the heavy lifting to get baby swings and more out of your home if that’s what you need.

-Get Rid of Your Old Baby Stuf Today!
+Get Rid of Your Old Baby Stuff Today!

 As a parent, you invested a whole lot of time, energy, and money into choosing the perfect baby gear and bringing home all those items for your child.